 You will want to hear this episode if you are interested in...

-This week on the tipping point: Conflicts of interest
+This week on the tipping point: Mindless Diversification

 This week’s hidden facts of finance